khemrajneupane/a2z-online/README.md

 Figure 20.
 Amplify mocking Lambda function

-or $ amplify invoke paymentLambda however, this version of amplify command is deprecated but still outputs the results.
+or ```$ amplify invoke paymentLambda``` however, this version of amplify command is deprecated but still outputs the results.

+Now that the 'paymentLambda' function is created, we can replace its code with the ready-made one which is in: ```/src/amplify/function/paymentLambda/index.js```

+We still need one more 'orderLambda' function, so we can follow the same procedures as above but the ready-made code is in: ```/src/amplify/function/orderLambda/index.js```

 **2.7 GraphQL API**